bjaan/roland-juno-g-display-replacement/README.md

 The display is stuck with double-sided tape to the red board

-1. At the back disconnect the flat cable from the connector (you need to slide out the black part first to open de connector)
+1. At the back disconnect the flat cable from the connector (you need to slide out the black part first to open the connector, before removing the flat cable)

 2. Use a butter knife or flat spudger to split the display apart from the board.
 Be careful not to damage the flat cable, so pry free from the other side!